 What is Lebanese moussaka?

-Moussaka is traditionally a Greek dish with eggplants/and or potatoes in a rich meat stew, topped with a creamy white sauce and baked.
+Moussaka is traditionally a Greek dish with eggplants and/or potatoes in a rich meat stew, topped with a creamy white bechamel sauce.

 The combination of eggplant, chickpeas, and bell pepper make this so filling and full of delicious contrasting textures.

-The eggplant in this recipe is roasted instead of fried, a healthier, easier, and much less messy option.
+The eggplant in this recipe is roasted instead of fried, a healthier, easier, and less time consuming option.

 It’s a highly adaptable dish, you can throw in any veggies you like, omit any you don’t, swap out the spices.